digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

    upgrade of version *v* of *p*.

 This means that "being a valid upgrade" for a package is context
-dependent: it depends on what packages are already installed on the participant.
+dependent: it depends on what packages are already uploaded on the participant.
 It is also *modular*: checks are performed at the package level.
 That is, a new version of a package is rejected as soon as it contains some